asm-shahadat/asm-shahadat.github.io/_pages/about.md

 I am currently working in a research project funded by National Science Foundation (NSF).
 As a Graduate Research Assistant, I design and conduct computational experiments related to scalability and reproducibility of Jupyter Notebooks.
 I also collaborate with cross-functional teams of scientists and engineers from the University of Illinois at Urbana-Champaign and the University of Notre Dame.

-My research interests include but are not limited to Computational Reproducibility, Data Management Systems, Machine Learning, and Natural Language Processing.
+My research interests include but are not limited to Computational Reproducibility, Data Management, Machine Learning, and Natural Language Processing.

 -------------